1995 Trinidad and Tobago general election

 Early general elections were held in Trinidad and Tobago on 6 November 1995, after the ruling People's National Movement had seen its majority reduced to a single seat due to a defection and a lost by-election.
-The results saw the PNM and the United National Congress both won 17 seats.
+The results saw the PNM and the United National Congress both win 17 seats.
 Although they had received fewer votes, the UNC was able to form a coalition with the two-seat National Alliance for Reconstruction, allowing UNC leader Basdeo Panday to become the country's first Prime Minister of Indian descent.
 Voter turnout was 63.3%.